dogweather/forkful/content/en/cpp/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?
-Calculating a date in the future or past means figuring out what date it'll be after or before a certain time span.
-It's useful for creating reminders, setting expiry dates, scheduling events, or simply logging how much time has passed.

 ## How to:
 C++20 introduced the `<chrono>` library upgrades, so dealing with time is less of a hassle.
 Here's a quick example of adding days to the current date: